PhilMurwin/WinServiceBase/README.md

 * **To run as a windows service**
     * Use the "Batch Files" to add the windows service to the local services management console on your local or server machine
+    * Batch Scripts are written for the path: C:\Services\WinServiceBase\WinServiceBase.exe

 ### Adding a Process
 * Create a new class that derives from ProcessBase